alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 `_`: Swift let's developers choose whether or not they want to expose [named parameters](https://useyourloaf.com/blog/swift-named-parameters/) in their method signatures.
 The underscore `_` just means this is not a named parameter, so the consuming code need not include a parameter label.

-`completion`: Our `RemoteAuthProvider` will call this completion callback once it has either authenticated successfully or encountered an error.
+`completion`: The name of the closure

 `@escaping`: Ignoring this `@escaping` keyword is ay-okay.
 It is not important here.
 If you're learning Swift and are curious, it has to do with when the closure is called.

 `(AuthSession?, AuthError?) -> Void`: This is a completion closure passed by the calling code.
+Our `RemoteAuthProvider` will call this completion callback once it has either authenticated successfully or encountered an error.

 There are 2 scenarios for what is passed to the `(AuthSession?, AuthError?) -> Void` closure upon authentication compeletion:

 <b>Scenario 1:</b> Authenticated successfully!</br>
-`completion(authSession, nil)`
+We call the completion with the returned `AuthSession` and nil errors `completion(authSession, nil)`

 <b>Scenario 2:</b> Authenticated failed!</br>
+We call the completion with a nil `AuthSession` and the particular `AuthError` that occurred.</br>
 `completion(nil, AuthError.*the specific error*)`

 If you're curious about what the `AuthError` is, you can check out [this article](/wrap-your-errors-please) on responsible error handling.
 If not, just assume it's some error.
 That's fine.